 As you can see, there are many ways to consume CBD.

 The current plethora of products provides for all needs and lifestyles.
 Each method of consumption has its own individual advantages that would benefit certain consumers more than others.

 Vaporising and Combustion are by far the quickest ways to ingest cannabinoids.

 Vaping is easy and discrete thanks to the ubiquitous nature of nicotine replacement vaporisers.
 Ideal for existing smokers or vaporizer users.
 Good for those on the go.
 Obviously, these products are age-restricted as they are smokable.

 Sublingual ingestion is another popular way to consume Cannabinoids.
 Using a dropper/pipette to titrate the dose gives you greater control of your daily consumption.
 The drops are being used by all demographics from Pets to War vets, Children to the elderly.

 Topical and Cosmetics benefit from being applied to the largest human organ, the skin but suffer from rather poor absorption rates.
 Nevertheless, the dermal application of Cannabinoid-rich balms and salves provides vitamins, minerals, essential fatty acids, and oil-based moisturizers.

 This could benefit those who suffer from common skin conditions.

 Suppositories would benefit consumers who are incapable, for various reasons of oral ingestion.
 This method allows for consistent and quick direct dosing.
 Perfect for carers.

-Ultimately, as the science and technology evolves so too does the market.
+Ultimately, as science and technology evolve so too does the market.
 Every day there are new innovations and endless varieties being produced to satisfy all consumer needs.